Confirmation emails not being sent

 Is your domain DMARC protected?

 You can integrate a Gmail based account directly to send notifications from that email address.
-Or, if you still want emails to send from your domain, get in touch with our Support team so we can add DKIM support for your email domain.
+Qualifying accounts can request DKIM support on their email domain.